Kaylas3000/beautify/beautify-functional-specification-document.md

 ## 1.2.
 Project Scope

 The application solves the following tasks of a small business:
-* Attracting customers through targeted advertising.
-Customer expansion.
 * Customers should be able to find the most desirable services nearby(in terms of price and quality).
 * Opportunity for a specialist to plan your day more efficiently.
 * Keeping a calendar for the accounting of working hours (dates and time of visits).
 * A specialist can inform his clients about various promotions thereby increasing sales of his services.
+* Attracting customers through targeted advertising.
+Customer expansion.

-The client can select the wizard based on the actual parameters of the location, free time, price range, reviews of other clients, verified photos.
+* The client can use the search filter based on the actual parameters of the location, free time, price range, reviews of other clients, verified photos.

 <a name="scopedocument"></a>
 ## 1.3.
 Scope of the document